How to Complete the FAFSA Step by Step

 Anyone who could benefit from college financial aid has nothing to lose by filling out the FAFSA.
 Many students leave money on the table every year by failing to complete it, and low-income families are often less likely to complete the form than wealthier ones.

 Even if you’re not eligible for federal aid, it’s worth your while to complete the FAFSA because most schools and states use FAFSA information to award non-federal aid.
-Non-federal aid includes private student loans, scholarships, state aid, employee-sponsored aid, and more.
+Non-federal aid includes scholarships, state aid, employee-sponsored aid, and more.
+Our scholarship tool can help you find scholarships and other aid opportunities that may be available.

 To qualify for federal grants, work-study, and different types of student loans, you must be a U.S. citizen or an eligible noncitizen.
 You’ll need a valid SSN, with few exceptions, and a high school diploma, GED, or another recognized equivalent.
 You’ll also need to enroll in an eligible educational program and maintain satisfactory academic progress.